-In December of 2013, Lexington Books will be releasing my next book, Democracy and Leadership: On Pragmatism and Virtue.
+In November of 2013, Lexington Books released my third book, Democracy and Leadership: On Pragmatism and Virtue.
 The cover features a beautiful painting by Ashley Cecil (www.AshleyCecil.com).
 I've posted more information about the book here, as well as on PublicReason.net.
 NEW: 30% discount with code from the publisher, available here.

 I've enjoyed a few trips and am looking forward to a few more that are in planning stages, all to give talks about Democracy and Leadership.
 I've already completed the first three trips, one at the University of New Orleans in March and the next was at Bemidji State University in September (each mentioned in more detail below).
 Next, I gave a few talks on a trip to Saint Louis, MO.

 The first of the talks in Saint Louis was at Webster University on November 21st (announcement here) and the second was at the Meramec Campus of the Saint Louis Community College system on the 22nd.

 Finally, I've got two forthcoming trips to talk about the project.
 First, I'll be heading to Northern Arizona University in Flagstaff, AZ in January of 2014, where I'll be meeting with the Business School as well as the Philosophy in the Public Interest program.
 Then, I will be heading to Des Moines Area Community College in Ankeny, IA, in April of 2014.